SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

    :align: center

 Here's a theoretical example showing all types of interfacing.
-In this example, slices 0 and 1 are PULSE interfaced.
-Slices 0 and 2 are INTEGRATION interfaced.
-Slices 0 and 3 are INTTIME interfaced.
+In this example, slices 0 and 1 are CONCURRENT interfaced.
+Slices 0 and 2 are SEQUENCE interfaced.
+Slices 0 and 3 are AVEPERIOD interfaced.
 Slices 0 and 4 are SCAN interfaced.

 .. image:: img/one-experiment-all-interfacing-types.png
    :width: 800px